joseeden/All-Things-Docker-and-Kubernetes/README.md

 <img src="Images/udacity-suse-1-container.png">
 </p>

-To recall, containers are simply **processes** but are treated as the smallest unit of an application.
-They are closely associated with cloud native applications as containers are a great way to deploy applications quickly and resiliently given their lightweight feature.
+To recall, containers are simply **processes** which wraps the dependencies and libraries so that it can be shipped as runnable applications across different platforms.
+THey are closely associated with cloud native applications as containers are a great way to deploy applications quickly and resiliently given their lightweight feature.

 Now, when you hear containers, it is also often followed by another buzzword: **microservices**.